MilanBojic/registration_module/README.md

 Eclipse is not supported

-## Example insert operations for each wrapper
+## Example insert operations for each API

         when (index) {
             GlobalConst.SQLITE -> {